lisaoude/gifinder-pwa/README.md

 - Schepenaar, W. (2018, June 12).
 Server-side vs Client-side Routing.
 Retrieved March 8, 2021, from [Medium](https://medium.com/@wilbo/server-side-vs-client-side-routing-71d710e9227f)
 - Ian Schoonover.
 (2020, June 27).
 How to Install Node JS on Windows 10.
 Retrieved March 8, 2021, from [YouTube](https://www.youtube.com/watch?v=AuCuHvgOeBY)
 - Installing Express.
 (2021).
 Retrieved March 8, 2021, from [Expressjs.com](http://expressjs.com/en/starter/installing.html)
-- Node.js Crash Course Tutorial.
+- The Net Ninja.
 (2020).
+Node.js Crash Course Tutorial.
 Retrieved March 8, 2021, from [YouTube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU)
 - npm: dotenv.
 (2019, October 16).
 Retrieved March 16, 2021, from [NPM.js](https://www.npmjs.com/package/dotenv)
 - npm: node-fetch.
 (2020, September 5).
 Retrieved March 16, 2021, from [NPM.js](https://www.npmjs.com/package/node-fetch)
+- The Net Ninja.
+(2019).
+PWA Tutorial for Beginners.
+Retrieved March 22, 2021, from [YouTube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gTxqJBcDmoi5Q2pzDusSL7)

 <!-- In this course we will convert the client side web application previously made Web App From Scratch into a server side rendered application.
 We also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
 Ultimately we are going to implement a series of optimisations to improve the performance of the application.